-With Future Moms Breastfeeding Support on LiveHealth Online, you can have secure and private video chats with a certified lactation consultant, counselor or registered dietitian at no cost.
+Also, with Breastfeeding Support on LiveHealth Online, you can have secure and private video chats with a certified lactation consultant, counselor or registered dietitian at no cost.
 These professionals will be able to provide personalized support to help you with breastfeeding techniques, including consultations about milk production, baby hunger cues, foods to avoid, postpartum nutrition and more.
 Sign up for free at www.livehealthonline.com or on the mobile app.
-You do not have to be enrolled in the Future Moms program to utilize this service.
+You do not have to be enrolled in the Building Healthy Families program to utilize this service.